Sleep Training: Getting Your Dog To Sleep Through The NightNov 01, 2021

 If your vet gave your dog a clean bill of health, and changes to your dog's routine didn't help enough, you'll probably need a training plan.
 To develop your training plan, work with your trainer to answer the following questions.

 - Where to start: What do you need to do right now to get your dog to sleep through the night?
 This might be a very non-ideal set up, but it's temporary.
 With Pancake, I had to sleep on the floor next to his pen in the kitchen in order for both of us to get a good night's sleep at first.

 - Where you want to end up: Where and how do you want your dog to sleep at the end of training?
 This is your training goal.
 Will your dog be in your bedroom, or another room?
 Loose, or in a crate?
 Try to be flexible with your goals as you consider this.
 See if you can come up with. more than one acceptable option.

 - What intermediate steps do you need to get from here to there?
 This is where a trainer could be really helpful.
 If your dog will only sleep with you on the sofa in the living room, and you want them to sleep in a crate in your bedroom, how will you bridge that gap?
 You'll see that in Pancake's case, we went from the kitchen, to the office with a crate and spare bed, to our bedroom.
 In the bedroom I had to first sleep on the floor next to Pancake's crate, but eventually was able to get him to sleep in a pen next to the bed.
 It took some time, but good sleep is worth a lot!

 I hope this helps you and your dog get back to restful nights of sleep.
-If you're looking for more guidance with your fearful dog, check out our online training membership, the Reactive Dog Academy.
+If you're looking for more guidance with your fearful dog, check out our online training membership, Confidence Builders Club.
 For a more personalized plan, sign up for private training.